joostdecock/site/nuxt/content/en/docs/patterns/theodore/index.md

     - Cut two with only extending up to the dashed line at the left
  - The **back inner pocket bag** and **back outer pocket bag** are very similar.
 Make sure to mark them correctly so you don't confuse them.

-Below is a typical draft layout of Theodoredore:
+Below is a typical draft layout of Theodore:

 ![A typical Theodore draft](/img/patterns/theodore/layout.svg)